PlanTL-GOB-ES/NegEx-MES/README.md

 	identifier TAB term TAB "sentence" TAB modification TAB type_modification

-For example:
+Example:

 	1 TAB cáncer TAB "El paciente no presenta cáncer ni anemia" 1 TAB cáncer TAB "El paciente no presenta cáncer ni anemia" TAB Negated TAB negPhrases

-This indicates that the term 'cáncer' appears negated in this sentence and that the negation phrase ('no') is in the 'negPhrases' config file.
+This example indicates that the term 'cáncer' appears negated in this sentence and that the negation phrase ('no') is in the 'negPhrases' config file.

 The modification field can take only two values: Negated and Affirmed.